Clara Schabbel: Career

 After finishing primary school, Schabbel attended evening classes where she studied stenography, typography and business studies.
 In 1908, she began an apprenticeship as a saleswomen for the jewellers and silversmiths Richard Lebram, selling gold, silver jewellery and watches.
 In 1917, Schabbel began working for Telefunken company.

 At a relatively young age Schabbel became politically active in the socialist working class youth of Berlin.
 In 1912 she joined the Socialist Workers' Youth.
 In 1914, Schabbel joined the centre-left SPD.
 During World War I her political views crystallised and she joined the communist Spartacus League led by Karl Liebknecht and Rosa Luxemburg.
 On 18 March 1917, she attended her first demonstration at Cemetery of the March Fallen to support solidarity with the February Revolution in Russia.
 While there she was arrested by the police.
 Through contacts in the Spartacus League she became associated with the International Communists of Germany and then by December 1918 a founding member of the Communist Party of Germany (KPD).

 After the war she worked for a year as a stenographer at the German workers' and soldiers' councils 1918–1919.
 Between 1919 and 1920, Shabbel worked at the Western European Secretariat of the Communist International (Comintern) in Berlin.

 In 1920, Schabbel became a member of Young Communist League of Germany (KJVD, Jugendinternationale).
 In the same year, she became a stenographer for a Berlin housing company before moving to work in the same position in the publishing house of the KJVD, a position she held until 1924.
 In 1920, she met the Belgian communist and KJVD member Arnold Schnee while working at the KJVD.
-Schnee would later became a Comintern and then the GRU agent working under the alias Henry Robinson.
+Schnee would later became a Comintern and then the GRU agent working under Henry Robinson.
 The couple's son Leo was born in 1922.
 (Note: Sources vary.
 Kesaris reports that the sons name was Victor.
 Bourgeois, the most authoritive source states his name was Leo Schabbel.)
 By 1920, Schabbel was an ardent communist and was a delegate to the 10th Congress of the Russian Communist Party in March 1921.